- How to identify key roles in the organization.

-In the case of Anderson, a company that does HVAC installation and servicing for new residential construction, we defined the key tasks as rough-ins, set-outs/change-outs, and service work.
+In the case of one company we acquired that does HVAC installation and servicing for new residential construction, we defined the key tasks as rough-ins, set-outs/change-outs, and service work.

 Based on the work we did creating a skills matrix, we were able to define each role in the company and the tripwire for progression.
 A tripwire is a requirement for a promotion to be considered.
-Below, you can see how we began to define the roles at Anderson:
+Below, you can see how we began to define the roles at the company: